 LaVoi, N.M.
 (2013).
 Female Coaches & Economic Inequality.
-NCAA Scholarly Colloquim, Dallax, TX.
-Unpublished poster.
+NCAA Scholarly Colloquium, Dallas, TX.
+Click here to download poster.

 Where Have All the Post-Title IX Mothers Gone?: Exploring the Scarcity of Female Coaches in Youth Sport

-Phase I: A large majority of youth sport coaches are parent-volunteers with little-to-no coaching experience, and variant levels of playing experience.
-It is estimated that less than 10% of youth sport coaches are female, and this number over the last decade has counterintuitively decreased (Messner, 2006).
+A large majority of youth sport coaches are parent-volunteers with little-to-no coaching experience, and variant levels of playing experience.
 The scarcity of female coaches at all levels of sport is well documented, but little research has examined this phenomena at the youth level.
 Given that female participation in sports across competitive level has reached an all time high (Ascota & Carpenter, 2006; NFHS, 2006), it is disconcerting that more females are not entering the ranks of youth sport coaching.
 The lack of coaches includes former female collegiate athletes who clearly have vast experiences and expertise to offer youth athletes but are failing to enter the coaching ranks in proportion to their sport participation numbers.
-When females are involved in youth sport, it is in primarily gendered ways—with males predominately in coaching positions and females in 'helping" positions such as ‘Team Mom’ (Chaftez & Kotarba, 1999; Messner, 2006; Thompson, 1999).
+When females are involved in youth sport, it is in primarily gendered ways—with males predominantly in coaching positions and females in 'helping" positions such as ‘Team Mom’ (Chaftez & Kotarba, 1999; Messner, 2006; Thompson, 1999).
 While the gendered division of labor in youth sports is documented, rarely have mother-former collegiate athletes been asked directly about their choices and negotiations in arriving at the decision to coach or not to coach at the youth level.
 Challenges, barriers and negotiations women face when deciding to coach, or not to coach, their children are discussed.

 LaVoi, N.M., & Becker, E. (2007).
 Where Have All the Post-Title IX Mothers Gone?: Exploring the Scarcity of Female Coaches in Youth Sport.
 Association for Applied Sport Psychology (AASP) Conference in Louisville, KY. (poster session) Click Here to Download Poster